Do you perform same-sex weddings?

 What happens during our initial meeting?

-Prior to our initial meeting I will email you a “wedding prep” form.
-Please fill out the form and bring it with you to our meeting.
-The form provides me the basic information about you as a couple and your wedding and serves as a guide for our meeting.
+Prior to our initial meeting I will email you a “wedding prep” form to fill out.
+The information on the prep form provides valuable information about the two of you, your history as a couple and your wedding day details.
+The form serves as a guide for our meeting.

 Do you require a contract?

-Yes, I do ask that you sign a Letter of Agreement (LOA).
+Yes, I do ask that you sign a Letter of Agreement (LOA) to secure my services for full weddings.Simple E-agreements are used for elopement weddings, proxy services, and license signings.

 Do you require a deposit?

-Yes, I ask a 50% deposit when you sign the LOA.
+Yes, I ask a 50% deposit for full wedding when you execute the Letter of Agreement.
 The remaining 50% is due two weeks before your wedding date.
+All fees must be paid prior to the start of your wedding.

-What happens after we sign the LOA and send you the deposit?
+What happens after we sign the Letter of Agreement and send you the deposit?

 Do you attend the rehearsal?